NaoMod/ATL-server/readme.md

 ### ATL Transformation Server

+This repository contains artifacts for the paper *"LLM-based Agents for Model-to-Model Transformation in ATL,"* to be submitted at MODELS 2025.

 This project is a REST API server designed to manage and execute ATL transformations.
 It integrates with the `atl_zoo` repository to access transformation definitions and provides endpoints to manage, search, apply, and chain transformations.